saikrishnasanda/bigdata/README.md

 a) Exploratory Data Analysis

 Exploratory Data Analysis was done through AWS Sagemaker.
-View the rendered file here: Exploratory Data Analysis(link need to attach)
+View the rendered file here: [Exploratory Data Analysis](https://github.com/saikrishnasanda/bigdata/blob/main/Project%20Files/AWS%20Sagemaker/Exploratory%20Data%20Analysis.ipynb)

 b) Dashboard

-Dashboard instances were created using AWS Quicksight and rendered as PDF files.
-The PDF extracts are available below.
-Additionally, these dashboards are analyzed in the Results section as a tool for evaluating the research objectives and questions.
+AWS Quicksight was used to construct dashboard instances, which were then displayed as PDF documents.
+The PDF file can be found below.
+These dashboards are also examined in the Results section as a tool for addressing the goals and issues of the research.

 [Click Here For Dashboards](https://github.com/saikrishnasanda/bigdata/blob/main/Project%20Files/AWS%20Quicksight/AWS%20Quicksight.pdf)